bcgov/gwa-api/README.md

 A `namespace` represents a collections of Kong Services and Routes that are managed independently.

-Go to <a href="https://gwa-qwzrwc-dev.pathfinder.gov.bc.ca/int" target="_blank">gwa-ui</a>.
+To create a new namespace, go to the <a href="https://gwa-qwzrwc-dev.pathfinder.gov.bc.ca/int" target="_blank">API Services Portal</a>.

-After login and selection of an existing namespace, go to the `namespaces` tab and click the `Create Namespace` button.
+After login and selection of an existing namespace, go to the `New Namespace` tab and click the `Create Namespace` button.

 The namespace must be an alphanumeric string between 5 and 10 characters.

 Logout by clicking your username at the top right of the page.
-When you login, you should be able to select the new namespace from the `API Programme Services` project selector.
+When you login again, you should be able to select the new namespace from the `API Programme Services` project selector.

 ## 2. Generate a Service Account